 The Drinking Menu/Tasting Menu oddly never went away, it just became a thing that people knew to ask for.
 This is as embarrassing as it is ridiculous, and so its back in printed form in all its glory.

 The Drinking Menu is aimed at customers who just want a cup of coffee and is simply laid out as Cappuccino, Espresso, Filter, Americano.

 The Tasting Menu is aimed at those that want to take the time to have a more taste-oreinted experience at 3fe.
 The shop has become synonomous with the “Set” and so it remains, and we’ve also included a water tasting (yep!) as well as the afforementioned “Fun”.

-A Nano Cupping is an opportunity all three coffees on offer that day and theres a short guide on the back for beginners.
-We've also included a 1.55 Classic Espresso for those who want something thats less origin-focussed and more espresso focussed (but thats a blog post in itself).
+A Nano Cupping is an opportunity all three coffees on offer that day and there’s a short guide on the back for beginners.
+We’ve also included a 1.55 Classic Espresso for those who want something that’s less origin-focused and more espresso-focused (but that’s a blog post in itself).

 The “Tasting Notes” section on the back of the menu gives us a way to collect feedback through social media and we’ve also thrown in a bit of a blurb about milk at 3fe.
 The milk conversation is always a tricky one and we’ve been trying to communicate that one for almost 6 years now.
 Hopefully this attempt makes it clearer for everyone.

 Ultimately the New Menu is building empathy into our processes so that customers can dictate what kind of experience they want to have at 3fe.
 We always want to provide as much information as people want but straying into lecturing customers was never our goal, though I’m sure its happened from time to time.